ibm-cloud-docs/watson-knowledge-studio/aql-reference.md

 ```

 This view identifies text that can be interpreted as a person’s full name (for example, “Samuel Davis”, “Vicky Rosenberg”).
 The expressions `F.name` and `L.name` are column-reference expressions that return the name column of the views `F` and `L`, respectively.
-The `from` statement defines views `F` and `L` as the local names for the views `FirstName` and `LastName` (which define valid first and last names, and are not shown in this example).
+The `from` statement defines views `F` and `L` as the local names for the views `FirstName` and `LastName` (which define valid given names and surnames, and are not shown in this example).

 ### Scalar function call

-An expression can be composed of one or more scalar function calls, each of which may contain arguments that are also expressions of type constant, column reference, or scalar function call.
+An expression can be composed of one or more scalar function calls, each of which might contain arguments that are also expressions of type constant, column reference, or scalar function call.
 A scalar function call can be one of the built-in scalar functions, or a scalar user-defined function.
 Consider the following example:

 ```
 create view FamilyMembers as